Emma Stone: Career beginnings (2004–2009)

 When Stone registered for the Screen Actors Guild at age 16, the name "Emily Stone" was already taken, and she briefly went by "Riley Stone".
 She made her television debut as Laurie Partridge on the VH1 talent competition reality show In Search of the New Partridge Family (2004).
 The resulting show, retitled The New Partridge Family (2004), remained an unsold pilot.
-After guest-starring in the television shows Medium (2005) and Malcolm in the Middle (2006), she decided to change her stage name to "Emma"—chosen in honor of Emma Bunton of the Spice Girls—as she struggled to adapt to the name Riley.
+After guest-starring in the shows Medium (2005) and Malcolm in the Middle (2006), she changed her stage name to "Emma"—chosen in honor of Emma Bunton of the Spice Girls—as she struggled to adapt to the name Riley.
 (Note: In 2024, Stone revealed that she had asked her colleagues and close collaborators on set to call her Emily, adding that she prefers to be called by her birth name.)
-She next appeared in Louis C.K.'s HBO series Lucky Louie (2006), and unsuccessfully auditioned to star as Claire Bennet in the NBC science fiction drama Heroes (2007), later calling this her "rock bottom" experience.
-In April 2007, she played Violet Trimble in the Fox action drama Drive, but the show was canceled after seven episodes.
+She next appeared in Louis C.K.'s HBO series Lucky Louie (2006), and unsuccessfully auditioned for the role of Claire Bennet in the NBC science fiction drama Heroes (2007).
+In April 2007, she played Violet Trimble in the Fox action drama Drive, which was canceled after seven episodes.

-Stone made her feature film debut in Greg Mottola's comedy Superbad (2007), co-starring Michael Cera and Jonah Hill.
-The film tells the story of two high school students who go through a series of comic misadventures after they plan to buy alcohol for a party.
-To play Hill's romantic interest, she dyed her hair red.
-Stone has described the experience of acting in her first film as "amazing ... [but] very different than other experiences I've had since then".
-The film was a commercial success, and earned her the Young Hollywood Award for Exciting New Face.